 Exploring a seedless security model

-Note: Casa recommends backing up a seed phrase with 3-of-5 multisig plans Platinum and Diamond.
+Note: Casa recommends backing up a seed phrase with 5-key multisig vaults.

 The first step to securing your bitcoin is to take possession of your own private keys and withdraw your money from trusted third-party custodians, such as the exchange where you purchased it.